shadan30/joblisting/README.md

 ## Module dependency
 - joblisting-commons -> Not using any base package.
 - joblisting-database -> Uses joblisting-commons.
-- joblisting-core -> Uses joblisting-database and inherently joblisting-commons
+- joblisting-security -> Uses joblisting-database and inherently joblisting-commons
-- joblisting-security -> Dependencies to be decided.
+- joblisting-core -> Uses joblisting-security and inherently joblisting-database

 ## Packages